kristinemlarson/gnssrefl/README.md

-If you want a multi-GNSS solution, you need to make a new json file and use multi-GNSS orbits, and use a RINEX file that has multi-GNSS SNR observations in it. p041 currently has multi-GNSS data in the RINEX file, so you can use it as a test.
+If you want a multi-GNSS solution, you need to make a new json file and use multi-GNSS orbits, and use a RINEX file that has multi-GNSS SNR observations in it.
+In 2020 p041 had a multi-GNSS receiver operating, so we can look at some of the non-GPS signals.
+In this case, we will look at Galileo L1.

 <CODE>make_json_input p041 39.949 -105.194 1728.856 -allfreq True</CODE>

 <CODE>rinex2snr p041 2020 151 -orb gnss</CODE>

-<CODE>gnssir p041 2020 151 -fr 201 -plt True</CODE> (look at the lovely Galileo L1 data)
+<CODE>gnssir p041 2020 151 -fr 201 -plt True</CODE>

 What should the periodogram plots look like?
 Until we have Jupyter notebooks, I recommend you look at [the paper I wrote with Carolyn Roesler](https://link.springer.com/article/10.1007/s10291-018-0744-8)